 At the age of 16, Kathi was accepted and performed with Connecticut Ballet as a corps member under Brett Raphael touring New England for two seasons.

 Kathi’s teaching began as an assistant at Joffrey Ballet School in NYC and with Marsha Ismailoff Mark before.
 Teaching ballet was never Kathi’s intention for a career but in 1993 when asked to teach for Kim Kelley’s dance school (a highly notable tap teacher) Kathi acquiesced.
 Soon realizing her penchant, ability and success sharing the knowledge and art well, she pursued teaching further and was hired by many Houston dance schools to teach, build and expand their ballet programs including West University Dance Centre (WUDC) and Houston Metropolitan Dance Centre, Dance Tree, and Multicultural Education and Counseling through the Arts - MECA.
 Kathi also directed Evelyn Ireton’s WUDC youth performing troupe, Bayou City Dance Company, from 1997-1999.
 The highlight for Kathi was teaching at Houston Ballet Academy (HBA) under the direction of Clara Cravey and Ben Stevenson.
 While at HBA for over 5 years, Kathi had the opportunity to teach beginning to intermediate youth levels, pointe, adults, visiting international students and company members.
 As a Houston Ballet Academy representative, Kathi also sat as an adjudicator for many scholarship competitions for area ballet schools.
 Since moving to Colorado in 2003, Kathi has been teaching for Peak Academy of Dance in Conifer.
-In 2009, at his request, Kathi coordinated and taught with Nikoloz Makhateli (now teaching for Kirov Ballet Academy of Washington, DC) a summer intensive at the same studios.
+In 2009, at his request, Kathi coordinated and taught with Nikoloz Makhateli, a summer intensive at the same studios.
 Also taught for the 2016 Joffrey Denver Summer Intensive.

 Specific ballet teacher training includes Central Pennsylvania Youth Ballet Teacher Workshops in 1995 & 2006, Creative Dance with Anne Green Gilbert in 1998, Vail International Teacher’s Conference in 1998 with Gilbert Mayer of the Paris Opera Ballet School, and Kathi is an ABT® Certified Teacher, who has successfully completed the ABT® Teacher Training Intensive in Primary through Levels 6/7 and Partnering of the ABT® National Training Curriculum.
 Kathi is also a trained pointe shoe fitter by Gamba, Ltd. in 1988.